cangjie2020/TriPScan/README.md

 |  ENSMUSG00000000028  |  ENSMUST00000115585  |  124153  |  5  |  832  |  410 | 422 | 0 |  Cdc45  |  protein_coding  |  protein_coding  | ENSMUSP00000111248 |16  | - |

 ## Identifying Codon Differential tRNA-index

 Utilize mim-tRNAseq or other advanced tRNA expression analysis tools to determine the expression levels of anticodons, as recorded in "Anticodon_counts_raw.txt".
 Then, taking into account tRNA wobble effects, calculate the expression levels of codons corresponding to these anticodons.
-These measurements, derived from tRNA-seq data, are termed the codon tRNA-index.
-Conclude the section by identifying the differential tRNA-index across various groups.
+These measurements, derived from tRNA-seq data, are termed the tRNA-index of codon.
+Conclude the section by identifying the differential codon tRNA-index across various groups.

 ### Input